dlang-tour/english/basics/ranges.md

 }
 ```

-it's internally rewritten similar to the following:
+it's internally rewritten to something like the following:

 ```
 for (auto __rangeCopy = range;